 17. Monte Pic Summit

 Monte Pic/Picberg is a panoramic mountain in the Val Gardena Dolomites, high above Ortisei and Santa Cristina.
-You can easily combine Monte Pic with the Seceda Ridgeline, which is an excellent option when the cableways aren’t operating.
+You can easily combine Monte Pic with the Seceda Ridgeline, which is an excellent option when you want to hike to Seceda without a cableway.

-This is one of our favorite day hikes in the Dolomites, because it gives you a great overview of the Odle Group and the Seceda Alp.
-The trail connects a number of Val Gardena alpine pasture huts and refuges, which make for delightful rest stops along this gorgeous tour.
+We love this route, because it gives you a great overview of the Odle Group and the Seceda Alp.
+The trail connects a number of alpine pasture huts and refuges, which make for delightful rest stops along this gorgeous tour.

-The highlight of this Dolomites hike is the view from Monte Pic and the descent to the Baita Seurasas alpine pastures, one of the best-kept secrets in Val Gardena.
+The highlights of this route is the panoramic view atop Monte Pic and the descent to the Baita Seurasas alpine pastures, one of the best-kept secrets in Val Gardena.

 Learn More: Monte Pic Day Hike